erigontech/erigon/cmd/snapshots/README.md

 # Snapshots - tool for managing remote stanshots

-In the root of `Erigon` project, use this command to build the the commans:
+In the root of `Erigon` project, use this command to build the the commands:

 ```shell
 make snapshots